Nehri/making-records/README.md

 These scripts accept ONLY .mp3 and .wav input.
 Any other file extension will crash them.

+The audio file being run must either A) be in the same directory as the python script or B) use a relative path so that the script can access it correctly.

 ## Credits
 Python code written by Michelle Ross and Aaron Schaer.

-This project builds directly off of Amanda Ghassaei's code (originally in Processing) and uses much of the same coding logic.
+This project builds directly off of Amanda Ghassaei's code (originally in Processing) and uses much of her coding logic.